marked-gil/the-million-euro-quiz/README.md

         There are a maximum of 15 questions that will be thrown to the player in a game session.
 These questions are randomly selected and increase in difficulty as the game progresses.
 The first 5 questions are easy, the next 5 questions are moderate, the following 4 questions are hard, and the 15th question is of the hardest level.

         * **Timer**
-        ach question has an allotted time of 30 seconds.
-The player has to choose and click their answer before this allotted time runs out.
-If the timer finishes before the player successfully chooses an answer, the game automatically becomes over and the player gets whatever prize is equivalent to their last level in the game.
+        Each question has an allotted time of 30 seconds.
+The player has to choose and click their answer before this time runs out.
+If the timer finishes before the player successfully chooses an answer, the game automatically becomes over and the player gets whatever current prize they have already earned.

     * **Answer Buttons**
         As this game is a multiple-choice quiz, the player is presented with four (4) answer choices/options for each question.
 Only one of the four (4) choices is correct.